This Week’s Cost Intelligence

 Stonehaven Forecast Summary

-Commodity markets remain selective and controlled, with no evidence of broad-based construction cost inflation.
+Commodity markets remain controlled, with no signs of broad construction cost inflation.

-Copper shows a softening bias due to moderate industrial demand and stable inventories, with near-term pricing sensitive to refinery output and global construction activity.
+Copper prices show a slight downward bias due to moderate industrial demand and stable stock levels.
+In the near term, refinery output and global construction activity will remain the main factors influencing pricing.

 Commercial Guidance